Hi, my name is Whitney. I’m a mom of four, and I’m a boring mom. But this is my boring mom life.

 The “I love you, Mommy” and the snuggles as we read the same book for the hundredth time because it’s all of a sudden their favorite.
 The pizza and family movie night every Friday night from now until what feels like an eternity.
 Laying with them in bed and listening as they replay every single detail of their day.

 Knowing that they are loved and safe is the most important thing I can give them.

 While it’s not earth-shattering, Pinterest Perfect, or blog-worthy, it’s my life.
 My boring life made up of mundane moments.
 Filled with the best little treasures.

 It’s worth it to be the boring mom for a season.
 It’s okay to feel like a boring mom.

 Because we all know that the days may be long, but the years are short.
-Too short.

 My name is Whitney.
 I’m a boring mom.

 And that’s okay.
 I love this boring mom life.